catherinepope/papermod/content/workshops/resources/writing-your-personal-statement-for-a-narrative-cv.md

 Now identify the absolute essentials:

-- Your core commitment/motivation (from Opening)
+- Your core commitment/motivation (from Opening).
-- Your distinctive approach (from Challenge/Action)
+- Your distinctive approach (from Challenge/Action).
-- The breadth of your contributions (acknowledging all modules)
+- The breadth of your contributions (acknowledging all modules).

 **Step 3: Refine to 2-3 sentences (~50 words)**

 This is the hardest edit.
-Every word must earn its place!
+Every word must earn its place.
 You're aiming for:

 - **Sentence 1:** Your research identity and core commitment.
 - **Sentence 2:** What you actually do (spanning your four modules)